hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/310_075_doctor_shashi.md

 meal have come back.
 I do not feel any heat after the day meal.
 There being an orchard here, I began to take more fruit than usual as soon as I came.
 But the only fruit to be got here now is the apricot.
-I am trying to get more varieties from Naini Tâl.
+I am trying to get more varieties from Naini Tāl.
 There has not been any thirst even though the days are fearfully hot. . . .
 On the whole my own feeling is one of revival of great strength and cheerfulness, and a feeling of exuberant health, only I am afraid I am getting fat on a too